Raquele-Crotti/Grammable/README.md

 ```
 This time, the error message indicates: Missing template grams/index.
 Again, we've seen similar error messages to this in the past as well.
 This happens generally when we haven't added a view to our action in our application yet.

 Add a view to the grams controller index action.
-Create app/views/grams/index.html.erb and add the following:
+Create app/views/grams/index.html.erb and add something like the following:
 ```
 <h1>Grams!</h1>
 ```